Copycat Recipe: Chipotle Mexican Grill’s Chipotle Honey Vinaigrette

-I love Chipotle’s Chipotle Honey Vinaigrette so I came up with this copycat version by fiddling around with the ingredients listed on the Chipotle website.
-It tastes almost identical to the original and is delicious over romaine lettuce, beans, corn, avocado, grilled meats or any combination.
+I love Chipotle’s chipotle honey vinaigrette so I came up with this copycat version by fiddling around with the ingredients listed on the Chipotle website.
+It tastes almost identical to the original.
+Toss it with romaine lettuce, beans, corn, avocado, grilled meats — or all of the above!

 The key ingredient in the recipe is canned chipotle peppers in adobo sauce: dried and smoked peppers (usually red jalapeños) that come in a spicy tomato sauce.
 You can find them in the Latin section of most supermarkets.